KendrickU/swaProject/CodeAnalysis.md

 # B. Audit the parsing code for vulnerabilities
 ```

-Certbot is actually vulnerable to TOCTOU attacks as the comments hint at above.
+Certbot is vulnerable to TOCTOU attacks as the comments hint at above.
 This CWE actually applies to this method of checking the csr and private key file.
 As of right now, Certbot is working on a fix themselves.
 Very interesting find.
 Definitely looking at changing the parsing code could fix this weakness.
+It may be fixable by throwing in a try execept clause around line 106 and line 240.

 #### CWE-398 Code quality